Rome Chambers

 Richard Jerome "Rome" Chambers (August 31, 1875 – August 30, 1902) was a Major League Baseball pitcher who appeared in one game in 1900 with the Boston Beaneaters.
 He batted and threw left-handed.

 He was born and died in Weaverville, North Carolina.
+His nickname of Rome came from a stint with an independent baseball team based out of Rome, Georgia in 1899.